 We stop for lunch at a Berber tent set up along side the road.
 Doug introduces us to his friend Youssef, who has already ordered pizza for our lunch.
-It’s a delicious affair, built like a 12″ calzone but with very thin crusts, stuffed with kefte, egg and almonds.
-Youssef pours the obligatory tea afterward, and then takes out his drum.
+It arrives and resembles a 12″ calzone but with very thin crusts, stuffed with kefte, egg and almonds.

 I sit down and make a comment about the fun things for sale on the other side of the tent, including a silver pipe and a daggar I’d like to bring home but thought I would not be able to get it through the airport.
 “You can’t get anything through the airport,” Catherine responds, and everyone laughs at the reference to my still lost luggage.